lourensdev/bemm/README.md

 ```

 ## Naming Convention
-All custom styling class names should have the required prefix "b-, e-, m-, g-", and long class names are separated by dashes.
+All custom styling class names should have the required prefix ".b-, .e-, .m-, .g-", and long class names are separated by dashes.
 ".b-promo-header" - ***Names can be abbreviated to shorten the name as long as it's legible or clear what it means.***

 ## Further Reading